Last updated on August 9, 2022

 Forest | Illustration by Titus Lunter

-The cards will be a selection from the entire Amonkhet block, which was released back in 2017 in two sets: Amonkhet and Hour of Devastation.
+The cards are selected from the entire Amonkhet block, which was released back in 2017 in two sets: Amonkhet and Hour of Devastation.

 Bontu the Glorified | Illustration by Chase Stone